• Skip to primary navigation

 2 crispy pork knuckles on a plate.

 Eisbein is a traditional German dish of juicy, tender pork knuckle with the crispiest, crackly skin.
-Serve with vegetables and perfectly cooked creamy saute potatoes for a meal you will want to eat again and again!
+Serve with vegetables and perfectly cooked creamy sauteed potatoes for a meal you will want to eat again and again!

 Recipe by: Veronica